*daily rates in Lisbon Airport based on a 1 day rental (24hr period) and for guidance purposes only.

 Lisbon Airport In Brief

-Lisbon Airport is known as Portela and had nearly 15m passengers going through the terminal last year; a record.
+Lisbon Airport is known as Portela and had 29m passengers going through the terminal last year; a record.
 Many of them are visiting the Portuguese capital of Lisbon, but the airport does plenty of international and domestic flights so passengers are often in transit.

 One of the largest airports in southern Europe, Portela has two main runways which can accommodate large Boeing 747 aircraft.
 The Portuguese airline TAP Portugal has its base at Lisbon Airport but there are many other airlines which use it.
 These include Aer Lingus, easyJet and British Airways.